fmperf-project/fmperf/examples/README.md

 ### Set the Kubernetes Configuration
 Update the relevant sections under `if location == "local"` or `if location == "remote"` and set the appropriate value for `LOCATION` under `if __name__ == "__main__"`

-### Define and initalize the Model Specification
+### Initalize the Model Specification
-There are three different ways to construct a model specification:
+There are two different ways to construct a model specification:

-1. By calling the constructor of `TGISModelSpec` or `vLLMModelSpec` directly (as defined in [this file](/fmperf/ModelSpecs.py).
+1. By calling the constructor of `TGISModelSpec` or `vLLMModelSpec` directly (as defined in [this file](/fmperf/ModelSpecs.py)).
 2. By calling `TGISModelSpec.from_yaml` or `vLLMModelSpec.from_yaml` and passing a path to a YAML file defining the specification (see example [here](/examples/model_specifications_tgis_one.yml) for a `TGISModelSpec`).
 There is a one-to-one mapping between the constructor arguments and the key-value pairs in the yaml files.

-### Define and initalize the Workload Specification
+### Initalize the Workload Specification
 There are three different types of workloads to construct a workload specification from:

 #### Homogeneous Workloads